djhshih/mobsnvf/README.md

 #### Docker

 Alternatively, you may use the `Dockerfile` included with this repo to build and run a docker container.
-This solves all dependencies for compiling htspan and running the pipeline.
+This solves all dependencies for compiling htspan and running this pipeline.

 If docker is not installed on your system, follow instructions **[here](https://docs.docker.com/engine/install/ubuntu/)** to install docker or contact your system administrator if you don't have the privileges.